 - Clicking means pressing a mouse button and releasing it.
 For example, 'click Select' means 'press and release the Select (lefthand) button'.
-In addition, 'click' on its own is a shorthand for 'click Select', and 'click on' something means 'move the pointer onto it and click Select'. - · Double-clicking means clicking twice in quick succession. - Dragging means pressing a mouse button and moving the mouse without releasing it.
+In addition, 'click on' something means 'move the pointer onto it and click Select'. - Double-clicking means clicking twice in quick succession. - Dragging means pressing a mouse button and moving the mouse without releasing it.
 A drag is completed by releasing the mouse button.